LefterisJP/memoryjolter/README.md

 act as input and whose permutations and combinations will be used to find the password.

 The input file needs to be in JSON format and contain a JSON list.
-Each element of the list needs to contain either a string or a list of string.
+Each element of the list needs to contain either a string or a list of strings.
 For each string in the list we will compute all possible permutations.
 For each wordlist we will not compute permutations but take all possible combinations of the words in the wordlist.

 As an example look at the following json file: